TosbackCgusBridge-Bot/CGUs-versions/Mailgun/Privacy Policy.md

 We host the website and operate the platform using third parties, including AWS®, SoftLayer® and Rackspace®.
 Your platform will be hosted from their data centers throughout the United States and/or Europe, based on where you have selected to deploy Mailgun services.

-We use a Stripe®, to process subscription payments, and therefore provide them with the personal data required to charge your credit card.
+We use a Stripe® and Chargify, to process subscription payments, and therefore provide them with the personal data required to charge your credit card.

-We may use third-party services either embedded into our website (such as Disqus®, Drift, Mixpanel™, VWO®, KISSMetrics™, Moz™, Segment™ and Google® Analytics) or outside of it (such as GitHub® and Twitter®) to communicate with you or to enhance the function of the website and the services.
+We may use third-party services either embedded into our website (such as Disqus®, Drift, Optimizely, Segment™ and Google® Analytics) or outside of it (such as GitHub® and Twitter®) to communicate with you or to enhance the function of the website and the services.

-We use third-party service providers and platforms (such as Pendo, Customer.io, Hubspot, and Zendesk) for customer engagement, customer chat, product feedback and customer support ticketing.
+We use third-party service providers and platforms (such as Pendo, Customer.io, Hubspot, Salesforce, Uservoice, Zapier, and Zendesk) for customer engagement, customer chat, product feedback and customer support ticketing.

 We may share your contact information with ARIN (American Registry for Internet Numbers) for the purposes of fulfilling your request to re-assign the dedicated IP address to the customer.

 While we provide these third parties with no more information than what is necessary to enable them to provide the services to us, any information that you provide these services providers independently is subject to their respective privacy policies and practices.

 In certain situations, Mailgun may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Additionally, we will provide information to a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings).